softelnet/sponge_remote/sponge_remote/README.md

 # sponge_remote

-A Sponge Remote base library.
+The Sponge Remote base library.

 For more information on Sponge see https://sponge.openksavi.org.